 It’s also a great way to decide which beaches you want to go during your holidays as your guide will point out the many beaches that surround the town.

-Our favorite grotto tour is the two-hour grotto boat tours to the Ponta da Piedade caves.
+Our favorite grotto tour is the two-hour grotto boat tour to the Ponta da Piedade caves.
 This tour is a two in one as you’ll depart on a beautiful sailing boat and later step over to a smaller boat to enter the caves.
 It’s a real taste of Portugal.

 If you are staying in Praia da Luz, you don’t need to come to Lagos to enjoy a grotto tour.
 We recommend you to go with the local provider that departs from Praia da Luz.

 We’re sure you will enjoy these boat tours that depart from Praia da Luz.
 On this tour, you’ll also get to know the cliffs from Praia da Luz, like the famous “Rocha Negra”, Black Rock, with a volcanic origin.

 If you’re in Lagos for only one day and you’re short on time, don’t worry, because there are many one-hour grotto tours that depart from the Marina of Lagos.
 These tours are all very similar, they differ a bit in the type of boat.

 We always recommend the smaller boats, because those are the ones that can easily manoeuvre inside the grottoes.
 Usually, these tours will take you to the direction of Ponta da Piedade, close to the cliffs and in the caves, and on the way back, speed up a bit to reach the Marina one hour later.

 In Portugal, you need a boat licence to take a Jet ski to open waters.
 Don’t you have a boat licence but really want to enjoy the adrenaline of speeding on a Jet ski?
 Good news!
 On Meia Praia, you can ride a Jet ski without any licence as long as you stay within the limits set by the operator.